-Vulnerability scanning and penetration tests are fairly common among larger IT organizations and they are becoming more common in smaller shops as well.
-In some organizations these terms are used interchangeably to identify processes meant to root our weaknesses in applications and infrastructure, but is that right?
+Vulnerability scanning and penetration tests are relatively common among larger IT organizations, and they are becoming more common in smaller shops.
+In some organizations, these terms are used interchangeably to identify processes meant to root out weaknesses in applications and infrastructure, but is that right?
 What is the difference between a vulnerability scan and a penetration test, and how do these differences impact the goal of discovering exploitable weaknesses in an enterprise?

 Vulnerability scans tend to use automated tools, with some manual support, to identify known weaknesses in a target enterprise.
 These scans can be a perfunctory as a port scan, or a scan for PCI compliance or the OWASP top ten vulnerabilities.
 The market is full of good tools that meet any need and an adequately scoped vulnerability scan can reveal a lot about an environment, including unapplied patches, vulnerable software versions, common weaknesses in applications and gaps in network controls like firewalls.
 What a vulnerability scan cannot do, is exploit those weaknesses to prove their severity or determine the extent the control environment's potential for compromise.
 A vulnerability scan also cannot often identify when other controls in an environment might mitigate vulnerability and render it useless as an exploit.